 As designers, we want to give our iOS app users joy.
 We do this by conducting user research and empathizing with our users’ desires as we iterate on our apps’ designs.
 However, we often begin to consider iOS internationalization a bit late in the development cycle.
 This can lead to rushed design decisions as we, for example, fix labels that break layout in a language we didn’t anticipate.
 We can do our users one better by being proactive about i18n and its impact on our designs.

 And that’s exactly what we’ll do in this article.
-We’ll use the popular design app, Sketch, but we’ll be more interested in the design problems that i18n presents, and potential solutions to them.
+We’ll use the popular design app, Sketch, but we’ll be just as interested in the design problems emerging from Sketch iOS internationalization, and potential solutions to them.
 So even if you use Adobe XD, Illustrator, PhotoShop, Figma, Invision, or another design app entirely, come along with us.
 I think you may learn a couple of things about designing for i18n along the way, and that can only make you a more well-rounded mobile app designer.

 Our (Mini) Project: Discounter